codelabspro/engine-guides/Twitterus/Layout.md

     }

     function makeSwapper(node) {
-        // the swapper will be 200 pixels smaller than
+        // The swapper will be 200 pixels smaller than
         // its parent in Y and otherwise the same size.
         // It will be position 100 pixels below its parent
         // such that it clears the header